ReactiveX/rxjs/README.md

 ## Versions In This Repository

-- [master](https://github.com/ReactiveX/rxjs/commits/master) - This all of the current, unreleased work, which is against v6 of RxJS right now
+- [master](https://github.com/ReactiveX/rxjs/commits/master) - This is all of the current, unreleased work, which is against v6 of RxJS right now
 - [stable](https://github.com/ReactiveX/rxjs/commits/stable) - This is the branch for the latest version you'd get if you do `npm install rxjs`

 ## Important